Jan

 Is a new Prostate Cancer awareness campaign Homophobic?

-ByA national prostate cancer nonprofit is promoting the following campaign:
+ByA national prostate cancer nonprofit is promoting a very macho prostate cancer campaign:

 “Put the Man in January!
 Manuary is a month-long event where the boys will be boys.
 Do manly things!
 Make January into Manuary!
 ZERO – The Project to End Prostate Cancer recognizes that part of being a man is knowing your risk for prostate cancer and getting tested for it.